 - Focus on building relationships

-The B2B sales process is longer and building trustable relationships will be important for success.
+The B2B sales process is long, and building trustable relationships will be essential for success.
 A good relationship will allow your customer to open about other areas of their business and also recommend your services to others.

 - Make effective use of digital tools